Sbbke/RssViewer/docs/README.md

 ## Source/Publisher
 The publisher for the topics can be vary, especially in industry type.
 - Academy
--   - arxiv
+     - arxiv
 - Industry:
--   -  Techcompany's research blogs.
+    - Corporate research blogs
-    -  Indivisual publisher
+    - Individual technical publishers

 While academic research traditionally falls under established publishers like IEEE, SpringerLink, ScienceDirect, and ACM, much of this literature sits behind paywalls.
 Thanks to the open-access culture of the AI research community, arXiv provides a robust, free repository of state-of-the-art research papers.